A key witness against Roger Stone says William Barr twisted his words

 Randy Credico says he hasn’t slept at home in more than two years.
 The comedian and activist has been laying low, somewhere in New York, since proclaiming publicly in early 2018 that longtime Trump adviser Roger Stone lied in congressional testimony in October 2017 by claiming Credico was Stone’s intermediary to WikiLeaks during the 2016 presidential campaign.
-Credico says he fears attacks on him by Stone and his associates and worries that even the president’s denunciations of Stone’s prosecution could cause Trump fans to target him.
+Credico says he fears verbal attacks by Stone and his associates, along with the president’s denunciations of Stone’s prosecution could cause Trump fans to target him.
 “There are a lot of sleeper cells out there in red hats toting guns,” Credico says.

 Credico has been saying stuff like that since the spring of 2018.
 His worries started when Stone sent him a slew of vitriolic messages that prosecutors later successfully argued amounted to an intimidation effort aimed at preventing Credico from talking about Stone to congressional investigators or the FBI.
 “Prepare to die cock sucker,” Stone wrote in one.
 In another, Stone said he would take Credico’s dog, Bianca, “away from you.”